Canon T3i vs Sony NEX-5

 It is notable that the T3i has a microphone port, which is missing on the NEX-5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T3i and the NEX-5 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the NEX-5 have been discontinued, but can regularly be found used on ebay.
 The NEX-5 was replaced by the Sony NEX-5N, while the T3i was followed by the Canon T4i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T3i and NEX-5 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Sony NEX-5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T3i or the Sony NEX-5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.